zoundibona/K8sWebhook/README.md

 ## TEST OF WEBHOOK SERVER

-After applying the mutating and validating file, let us test.
+After applying the mutating and validating file, let us test the webhook server <br>
-The mutating add resources request, limits and change service account name The validating requires the image to be part of list("redis", "nginx, "httpd")
+The validating requires the image of the POD to be part of list("redis", "nginx, "httpd")  <br>

 **$ kubectl run testpod --image=nginx**   <br>
    pod/testpod created <br>

-Let us if resources and serviceaccount fields have changed as expected <br>
+Let us see if resources requests, limits and serviceaccount fields have changed as expected <br>

 **$ kubectl get pods -o yaml**  <br>